instructed-glacier-model/igm-doc/docs/examples/Examples.md

 # Examples

 Once IGM is installed, it is time to make your first runs.
 The best and quickest way to get to know IGM is to run given examples.
+For that, you may download dedicated IGM examples or run the `quick-demo` presented hereafter if you want to go faster.

+## IGM examples

-For that, you may run the `quick-demo` presented hereafter, or download the following repository that contains an gallery of ready-to-run setups (incl. parameter file, data, user modules if any), check at individual instructions:
+Download the following repository that contains a gallery of ready-to-run setups (incl. parameter file, data, user modules if any), check at individual instructions:

 ```bash
 git clone https://github.com/instructed-glacier-model/igm-examples
 ```

-then you may simply run `igm_run +experiment=params` (or adapt `params` to the name of the file) in each folder to run the example.
+Then, you may simply run the command `igm_run +experiment=params` (or replace `params` with the actual name of your parameter file) in the corresponding folder to execute the example.

 ## Quick demo

-Copy paste the following YAML parameter file (named it `params.yaml`), put in a folder `experiment`, and then run the comand `igm_run +experiment=params`.
-By doing so, you will model Glacier with RGI ID `RGI60-11.01450` (the great Aletsch Glacier, Switzerland) from 2020 to 2100 assuming an increase of temperature of 4 degree by 2100 relative to 1960-1990.
-The run i) use module `oggm_shop` to download all the data via OGGM, ii) run a forward model that combine OGGM-based SMB model, and IGM-based iceflow, iii) write and plot the results in live time. **Warning:** this setup is just an example, that should not be intepreted (as it has not been validated against past period).
-After running, this example, you may explore different glaciers picking a different ID (check the [GLIMS Viewer](https://www.glims.org/maps/glims)), explore different parameters, explore additional modules, ...
+Copy and paste the following YAML parameter file (name it `params.yaml`), place it in a folder named `experiment`, and then run the command `igm_run +experiment=params`.
+This will model the Glacier with RGI ID `RGI60-11.01450` (the Great Aletsch Glacier, Switzerland) from 2020 to 2100, assuming a temperature increase of 4 degrees by 2100 relative to 1960–1990.

+The run will:
+1. Use the `oggm_shop` module to download all necessary data via OGGM.
+2. Execute a forward model combining the OGGM-based SMB model and the IGM-based ice flow model.
+3. Write and plot the results in real time.

+**Warning:** This setup is provided as an example and has not been validated against historical data.
+It should not be interpreted as a scientifically accurate simulation.
+After running this example, you can explore different glaciers by selecting a different ID (refer to the [GLIMS Viewer](https://www.glims.org/maps/glims)), modify parameters, or experiment with additional modules.

 ```yaml title="params.yaml"
 # @package _global_